-The school has high standards and expectations of all employees and workers and the health, safety and welfare of the pupils is the priority.
-Therefore, it is required that you:
+The school has high standards and expectations of all employees/workers and the health, safety and welfare of the pupils is the priority.
+Therefore, it is a requirement that you:

 - provide a high standard of service in your dealings with governors, colleagues, pupils, parents and other stakeholders whether this is in person, by telephone, letter or e-mail.
 Always be polite, responsive and treat people with respect and consideration.
 Be as clear as possible about any decisions and actions you take and the reasons for them.
 Act in a professional manner at all times. - always use appropriate language and never demean, distress or offend the decency of others.
-This may happen, for example, by displaying material or pictures that could be seen as offensive, or by making degrading, suggestive or insensitive comments or remarks - do not make derogatory comments or seek to undermine the Governors, the Head teacher or other employees/workers - respect the rights of others and treat them with dignity.
-Never threaten, bully, fight with or assault anyone - never steal, damage or take items that belong to others (see also 5.
+This may happen, for example, by displaying material or pictures that could be seen as offensive, or by making degrading, suggestive or insensitive comments or remarks. - do not make derogatory comments or seek to undermine the Governors, the Headteacher or other employees/workers. - respect the rights of others and treat them with dignity.
+Never threaten, bully, fight with or assault anyone. - never steal, take without permission or deliberately damage items that belong to others or to the school (see also 5.
 'Safeguarding and Dealings with Pupils' in relation to confiscation of items from pupils).
-Hand lost property in to welfare staff (uniform, clothing) valuables (office staff) - do not discriminate against, harass or victimise anyone you meet in the course of your work, on any grounds (see also 3.
-'Equality of Opportunity'). - raise any concerns about inappropriate behaviour by pupils, parents or colleagues, or about the internal workings of the School or the London Borough of Enfield, by following the appropriate procedure.
-(Members of a Professional Association Trade Union should also observe any Code, or rules, it has in place in relation to dealings with colleagues) - positively promote the school's vision, ethos and values - comply with school policies and any other rules, regulations or codes that apply to your work and the workplace - use electronic media communications appropriately, responsibly and legally at all times, whether within or outside the work place working hours - do not make public statements about the school without first obtaining authorisation from the Head teacher - avoid actions that may discredit the school or bring it into disrepute - ensure that you are not under the influence of alcohol during working hours (the Headteacher will decide if it is appropriate for alcohol to be made available at staff parties/social events) and do not abuse drugs - do not disclose or misuse confidential information - do not engage in, or encourage, gossip, rumour or innuendo.
+Hand lost property in to [as appropriate]. - do not discriminate against, harass or victimise anyone you meet in the course of your work, on any grounds (see also 3.
+'Equality of Opportunity'). - raise any concerns about inappropriate behaviour by pupils, parents or colleagues, or about the internal workings of the school or the London Borough of Enfield, by following the appropriate procedure.
+(Members of a Professional Association/Trade Union should also observe any Code, or rules, it has in place in relation to dealings with colleagues).
+See also Section 14. below, 'Whistleblowing' (The Reporting of Malpractice and Improper Conduct). - positively promote the school's vision, ethos and values. - comply with school policies and any other rules, regulations or codes that apply to your work and the workplace. - use electronic media communications appropriately, responsibly and legally at all times, whether within or outside the workplace/working hours. - do not make public statements to any person(s), Agencies, Bodies or organisations, nor on social media, about the school without first obtaining authorisation from the Headteacher. - avoid actions that may discredit the school or bring it into disrepute. - ensure that you are not under the influence of alcohol during working hours (the Headteacher will decide if it is appropriate for alcohol to be made available at staff parties/social events) and do not abuse drugs. - do not disclose or misuse confidential information.

+• do not engage in, or encourage, gossip, rumour or innuendo.